![]() |

 much with us today.
 But it now bares little resemblance to its Renaissance

 heritage.
-The technological revolution in Western military science which
+The technological revolution

-swept the 18th century left behind the old ideas of an individual,
+in Western military science which swept the 18th century left behind

-armored warrior trained in personal hand-to-hand combat.
-It was replaced
+hand-to-hand combat.
+It was replaced with the new “Western Way

-with the new “Western Way of war” utilizing ballistics and
+of war” utilizing ballistics and associated organizational concepts.

 This very approach itself, emphasizing more and more a technical,

-mechanical, and industrial method of armed combat, is the Western martial “tradition” now.
-Indeed, it is this very martial way that is now the model for
+the Western martial “tradition” now.
+Indeed, it is this

-In a sense, to see a modern aircraft carrier, fighter squadron,
+the world over.
+In a sense, to see a modern

-or armored battalion is very much the embodiment of a continuing and
+aircraft carrier, fighter squadron, or armored battalion is very much

-ever evolving European martial tradition.
+the embodiment of a continuing and ever evolving European martial

 From